 For example, the capital Malé is a “dry” island where any guests trying to bring in boozy beverages will find their produce confiscated and their wallets considerably lighter on account of the heavy fine they are likely to receive.
 Similar rules apply on the island of Hulhulé, which is where the airport for most incoming international flights is located.
 This means you must not attempt to bring alcohol into the country, even if you only plan to drink it on an island resort.
 India is another increasingly popular destination, particularly for young British travellers who want to explore the enriching environment on their gap years.
 But caution must be taken, as certain Indian states like Kerala, Gujarat and Nagaland have restrictions, or all-out bans, on liquor.

-This article aims not to intimidate you or prevent you from exploring different countries when on your travels.
+This article is not meant to intimidate you or prevent you from exploring different countries when on your travels.
 Immersing yourself in new cultures can be an eye-opening experience and an opportunity to broaden your horizons.
 Furthermore, there’s nothing to say that booze is a requirement of a brilliant holiday (I mean have you tasted some of the tropical mocktails out there?).
 However, on the whole, Britons are keen to have a drink or two when on a relaxing break abroad so it is best to prepare yourself.
 Breaking the law doesn’t only ruin your relaxation by swapping a holiday house for a jailhouse, it also shows a blatant disregard for the host nation.
 If your holiday isn’t complete without a hangover, it is important you know the areas to avoid and to educate yourself on local customs before you travel.